ltspicer/heizoel24.mex/README.md

 Adjust the minute (here 0 in the example) to a random value from 0 to 59 so that not everyone accesses the server at the same time!

 Further instructions can be found in the script header.
 The necessary data such as logins, IP address, passwords etc. are also entered there.

+A json file can also be requested here (CalculatedRemaining.json)

 Many thanks to cpatscheider for his support! ( [Secret-Lab-Productions/heizoel24-mex#2](https://github.com/Secret-Lab-Productions/heizoel24-mex/discussions/2) )